Hans Poulsen - The Aussie Troubadour

 “Dressed in soft yellow as the sun sank, Hans sang the Beatles’ ‘Get Back’ in Spanish, deep folk and finished with George Harrison’s ‘My Sweet Lord’.”
 (Go-Set January 16th, 1971).

 Another festival Hans appeared at was the Odyssey Rock Festival held on December 26th-28th, 1970 at Wiseman’s Ferry NSW, 71 km north of Sydney.
-US band Pacific Gas & Electric were the headlining act, plus a stellar line-up of Aussie bands including Fanny Adams, Aztecs, Chain, Tully, Fraternity and Daddy Cool, to name just a few.
-If you are wondering how much it cost to see all of these bands, the ticket prices were as follows - $5 for 3 days, $4 for 2 days or $3 for 1 day.
-Camping was free and parking was 20 cents for 3 days (those were the days!!).
+Appearing at the festival that weekend was a stellar line-up of Aussie bands including Fanny Adams, Aztecs, Chain, Tully, Fraternity and Daddy Cool, to name just a few.
+The festival was advertised in Go-Set and it’s interesting to read what the ticket prices were in those days - $5 for 3 days, $4 for 2 days or $3 for 1 day.
+Camping was free and parking was 20 cents for 3 days.

 Hans’ second Fable album, ‘Lost & Found’ was released in 1972.
 Produced by Brian Cadd, the album came in a gatefold sleeve with impressive artwork.
 The album contained 12 new songs written by Hans, plus the Ledbelly classic, Goodnight Irene.
 The Hamilton Country Bluegrass Band and Captain Matchbox provided the backing for the album.
 Two singles were lifted from the LP, Meet Me In The Valley/Lost & Found (June) and Sleepy Town Girl/The Wanderer’s Song (November).
 Other noteworthy tracks include My Place, Coming Home The Long Way and Under Full Sail.